top of page

 2. Improve Nutrition

-Provide laying hens with a complete, commercial layer feed and limit dietary extras including healthy items (fruits, veggies, mealworms, kitchen scraps, leftovers, commercially sold supplements, etc.) to no more than two tablespoons per hen- and not every day.
-We skip dietary extras completely-they are of no benefit to chickens nutritionally.
+Provide laying hens with a complete, commercial layer feed and limit dietary extras including healthy items (fruits, veggies, mealworms, kitchen scraps, leftovers, etc.) to no more than two tablespoons per hen- and not every day.
+We skip dietary extras completely here at the Ranch-they are of no benefit to chickens nutritionally.

 Provide crushed oyster shells for additional calcium, critical for eggshell formation.